John Cage: 1960s: Fame

-Cage was affiliated with Wesleyan University and collaborated with members of its music department from the 1950s until his death in 1992.
+Cage was affiliated with Wesleyan University in Middletown, Connecticut, and collaborated with members of its music department from the 1950s until his death in 1992.
 At the university, the philosopher, poet, and professor of classics Norman O. Brown befriended Cage, an association that proved fruitful to both.
 In 1960 the composer was appointed a fellow on the faculty of the Center for Advanced Studies (now the Center for Humanities) in the Liberal Arts and Sciences at Wesleyan, where he started teaching classes in experimental music.
-In October 1961, Wesleyan University Press published Silence, a collection of Cage's lectures and writings on a wide variety of subjects, including the famous Lecture on Nothing that was composed using a complex time length scheme, much like some of Cage's music.
-Silence was Cage's first book of six but it remains his most widely read and influential.
+In October 1961, Wesleyan University Press published Silence, a collection of Cage's lectures and writings on a wide variety of subjects, including the famous Lecture on Nothing that was composed using a complex time length scheme like some of his music.
+Silence was Cage's first book of six, but it remains his most widely read and influential.
 (Note: Technically, it was his second, for Cage previously collaborated with Kathleen Hoover on a biographical volume on Virgil Thomson which was published in 1959.)
-In the early 1960s Cage began his lifelong association with C.F.
-Peters Corporation.
+In the early 1960s, Cage began his lifelong association with the music publishing company Edition Peters.
 Walter Hinrichsen, the president of the corporation, offered Cage an exclusive contract and instigated the publication of a catalog of Cage's works, which appeared in 1962.

-Edition Peters soon published a large number of scores by Cage, and this, together with the publication of Silence, led to much greater prominence for the composer than ever before—one of the positive consequences of this was that in 1965, Betty Freeman set up an annual grant for living expenses for Cage which continued until his death.
+Edition Peters soon published a large number of scores by Cage, and this, together with the publication of Silence, led to much greater prominence for the composer than ever before.
+In 1965, Betty Freeman set up an annual grant for living expenses for Cage which continued until his death.
 By the mid-1960s, Cage was receiving so many commissions and requests for appearances that he was unable to fulfill them.
-This was accompanied by a busy touring schedule; consequently Cage's compositional output from that decade was scant.
+This was accompanied by a busy touring schedule; consequently, his compositional output from that decade was scant.
 After the orchestral Atlas Eclipticalis (1961–62), a fully notated work based on star charts, Cage gradually shifted to, in his own words, "music (not composition)."
 The score of 0′00″, completed in 1962, originally comprised a single sentence: "In a situation provided with maximum amplification, perform a disciplined action", and in the first performance the disciplined action was Cage writing that sentence.
 The score of Variations III (1962) abounds in instructions to the performers, but makes no references to music, musical instruments, or sounds.